CryptechTest/pova/README.md

 ## Settings

-'pova_loop' setting is true by default and will calculate and set overrides once a second for each player.
+'pova_loop' setting is 1.0 by default and will calculate and set overrides once a second for each player, set to 0.5 for every half a second etc.

 ## Functions